Close proximity leads to ideas being shared too soon

 • Sharing the idea with them gives them another task to complete (to think about and discus the idea).
 The proximity gives a fake sense of urgency

-• This fake sense of urgency will mean the person will feel a duty to respond as close to real time as possible, possibly giving their thoughts too quickly – see the section above as to why this is a bad idea.
+• This fake sense of urgency will mean the person will feel a duty to respond as close to real time as possible, giving their thoughts too quickly – see the section above as to why this is a bad idea.

 Some steps to avoid sharing based purely on proximity